zynaa/DetIE/README.md

 # DetIE: Multilingual Open Information Extraction Inspired by Object Detection
+This repository is a fork of https://github.com/sberbank-ai/DetIE.

-This repository contains the code for the paper 'DetIE: Multilingual Open Information Extraction Inspired by Object Detection' by Michael Vasilkovsky, Anton Alekseev, Valentin Malykh, Ilya Shenbin, Elena Tutubalina, Dmitriy Salikhov, Mikhail Stepnov, Andrei Chertok and Sergey Nikolenko.
+The original repository contains the code for the paper 'DetIE: Multilingual Open Information Extraction Inspired by Object Detection' by Michael Vasilkovsky, Anton Alekseev, Valentin Malykh, Ilya Shenbin, Elena Tutubalina, Dmitriy Salikhov, Mikhail Stepnov, Andrei Chertok and Sergey Nikolenko.